scherrer-txt/brno-awesome/README.md

 - [**Park Medlánky Hills**](https://maps.app.goo.gl/hc5EqGxumYEokLpNA) (*Medlánecké kopce*)

 # Credits and Notes
+> [!IMPORTANT]
-This list is heavily inspired by [Sindre Sorhus](https://github.com/sindresorhus)'s [awesome](https://github.com/sindresorhus/awesome).
+> This list is heavily inspired by [Sindre Sorhus](https://github.com/sindresorhus)'s [awesome](https://github.com/sindresorhus/awesome).

+> [!CAUTION]
+> I don't work for, get paid by, have any affiliation, sponsorship or partnership with the places mentioned in this awesome list.

 ## To-do
 - [ ] Add Google Map links to Vnitrobloks
 - [ ] Add both Website and IG/FB for shops (now it's either/or); socials usually provide more recent information.